How Palliative Care Social Workers Support Patients With Terminal Illnesses

 Attaining entry-level work as a palliative care social worker requires at least a Bachelor of Social Work (B.S.W.) or a bachelor’s degree in a related field such as psychology.
 However, bachelor’s degree graduates may be limited to pursuing positions such as assistant to a care provider.

-To broaden their potential job opportunities in palliative care, social workers need to earn a Master of Social Work (M.S.W.).
-This degree typically takes two years to complete, but Virginia Commonwealth University’s Online M.S.W. can be completed in as little as 16 months.
+To broaden their potential job opportunities in palliative care, social workers should consider earning a Master of Social Work (M.S.W.).
+This degree typically takes two years to complete, but Virginia Commonwealth University’s M.S.W. online program format can be completed in as little as 16 months.

 Earning an M.S.W. has notable benefits for those interested in pursuing careers in palliative care social work.
-Specifically, the coursework gives students the opportunity to examine practice-informed research, as well as participate in fieldwork that can build their skills in core areas of social work and develop specialized knowledge.
+Specifically, the coursework gives students the opportunity to examine practice-informed research, as well as to participate in field education that can build their skills in core areas of social work and develop specialized knowledge.

 Key Skills and Competencies